MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/07-Ex2-introduction-develop-campaign-exercise.md

+---
+lab:
+  title: 'Exercise 2: Develop a new marketing campaign using Microsoft 365 Copilot'
+  description: In today’s fast-moving marketing landscape, success depends on the
+    ability to turn insights into ideas—and ideas into impact—faster than ever before.
+    Marketing professionals juggle a wide range of responsibilities, from analyzing market data and tracking customer sentiment to crafting creative campaigns that capture attention and inspire loyalty.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 2: Develop a new marketing campaign using Microsoft 365 Copilot
 ---
 In today’s fast-moving marketing landscape, success depends on the ability to turn insights into ideas—and ideas into impact—faster than ever before.
 Marketing professionals juggle a wide range of responsibilities, from analyzing market data and tracking customer sentiment to crafting creative campaigns that capture attention and inspire loyalty.